webplatform/docs/svg/properties/index.md

 ---
-title: properties
+title: SVG DOM properties
+notes:
+  - 'Add text introducing SVG DOM properties as a concept'
+readiness: 'Not Ready'
+summary: 'Listing of all articles in svg/properties/'
 tags:
   - API
   - Listings
   - SVG
-readiness: 'Not Ready'
-notes:
-  - 'Add text introducing SVG DOM properties as a concept'
-summary: 'Listing of all articles in svg/properties/'
 uri: svg/properties

 ---
-# SVG DOM properties

-## Summary
+## <span>Summary</span>

 Listing of all articles in svg/properties/

-## All Pages
+## <span>All Pages</span>

 -   [SVG Zoom and Pan](/svg/properties/zoomAndPan)
 -   [a](/svg/properties/a)